celsiusnarhwal/homebrew-htt/contents.md

 # Tap Contents

-This document maintains an up-to-date list of all formulae and external commands distributed by the Houkago Tea Tap.
+This document maintains an up-to-date list of all formulae distributed by the Houkago Tea Tap.

 ## Formulae